 Read More – Cham Dance of Himalayan Monasteries

-The sprawling courtyard of the monastery also acts as the stage of famous Hemis Tsechu festival on the 10th day of the Tse-Chu, Lunar month of the Tibetan Calendar and celebrates the birth of Guru Padmasambhava.
+The sprawling courtyard of the monastery also acts as the stage for the famous Hemis Tsechu festival on the 10th day of the Tse-Chu, the Lunar month of the Tibetan Calendar, and celebrates the birth of Guru Padmasambhava.

 On the other side of the courtyard is housed the fantastic Hemis Museum.
 Contrary to my apprehensions, this tiny museum is rich in relics, artifacts, and historical documents.
 It is like a walk through the history of the monastery since the dawn of civilization.

-You can see Gandharan style statues dating back to the time of Alexander displayed beside the Black and white portrait of Tsechu Festival.
+You can see Gandharan-style statues dating back to the time of Alexander displayed beside the Black and white portrait of the Tsechu Festival.
 An adult snow leopard skin is hung on display which used to be a meditation mat in earlier times.
 The walls are decked up with protector masks.